amirahnasihah/backend-development/07-nodejs-and-sql/assignment4/README.md

 # One-To-Many

-1. have access to Sequelize and DataTypes
+1. have access to Sequelize and DataTypes.
-2. connect to database with Sequelize using instances
+2. connect to database with Sequelize using instances.
-3. define models or database schemas for tables: User and Post
+3. define models or database schemas for tables: User and Post.
-4. create association: One-To-Many association and foreign key
+4. create association: One-To-Many association and foreign key.
-5. check the connection using authenticate() and sync() database
+5. check the connection using authenticate() and sync() database.
-6. sql queries
+6. sql queries.

 ```javascript
 const { Sequelize, DataTypes } = require('sequelize');